icon-project/icon-project.github.io/docs/transaction_signature.md

 ### Private key

-The private key of address which is used for generating a signature.
+The private key of `from` address which was used for generating a transaction data.

 ### Transaction hash